treetrnk/configs/README.md

 # Configs

 Configuration files and scripts used on Arch Linux with i3 WM.
+Not all files were created by me (e.g. the irssi scripts).